Belsnickel: Cultural perspective

 Belsnickel is related to other companions of Saint Nicholas in the folklore of German-speaking Europe.
 He may have been based on an older German myth, Knecht Ruprecht, a servant of Saint Nicholas and a character from northern Germany.
 Unlike those figures, Belsnickel does not accompany Saint Nicholas but instead visits alone and combines both the threatening and the benign aspects which in other traditions are divided between the Saint Nicholas and the companion figure.

-Belsnickel is a man wearing furs and sometimes a mask with a long tongue.
+Belsnickel is a man wearing fur.
 He is typically very ragged and disheveled.
-He wears torn, tattered, and dirty clothes, and he carries a switch in his hand with which to beat naughty children, but also pocketsful of cakes, candies, and nuts for good children.
+He wears torn, tattered, and dirty clothes, and he carries a switch in his hand with which to beat naughty children, but also pockets full of cakes, candies, and nuts for good children.

 A first-hand 19th-century account of the "Beltznickle" tradition in Allegany County, Maryland, can be found in Brown's Miscellaneous Writings, a collection of essays by Jacob Brown (born 1824).
 Writing of a period around 1830, Brown says, "we did not hear of" Santa Claus.
 Instead, the tradition called for a visit by a different character altogether: